cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 This code initializes values `a`, `b`, `c` and `d` to `1`, `2`, `3` and `4` respectively.
 No warning about these variables not being initialized is made, because their initial values aren't used inside the loop body.

-If at least one element in the list cannot be modified, it is an error if it is assigned to an `out` loop control variable:
+If some of the elements in the list cannot be modified, it is an error if it is assigned to an `out` loop control variable:

 ```
 for out i in a, b, c + 1, d do